Yankees vs. Rays prediction, odds: 2026 MLB picks for Saturday, May 23 by proven model

 The Tampa Bay Rays look to extend their winning streak to six games when they take on the American League East-rival New York Yankees on Saturday afternoon.
 Tampa Bay defeated New York 4-2 on Friday night.
 The Rays (34-15), who have not won the AL East title since 2021, are 15-10 on the road this season.
 The Yankees (30-22), who now trail Tampa Bay by 5.5 games in the division, are 16-9 on their home field in 2026.
 Drew Rasmussen (4-1, 3.19 ERA) gets the start for Tampa Bay, while the Yankees will start Ryan Weathers (2-2, 3.58 ERA).

 First pitch from Yankee Stadium is set for 1:35 p.m.
 ET.
-The Yankees lead the all-time series 274-211, and have won five of the last nine meetings.
-New York is a -142 favorite on the money line (risk $142 to win $100) in the latest Rays vs. Yankees odds, while the over/under, is 7.
+New York is a -138 favorite on the money line (risk $138 to win $100) in the latest Rays vs. Yankees odds, while the over/under, is 7.
 Before making any Rays vs. Yankees picks, be sure to see the Rays vs. Yankees predictions and betting advice from SportsLine's proven computer model.

 Visit our DraftKings promo code review to see their latest offers and get started.